thingsboard/thingsboard.github.io/docs/user-guide/device-profiles.md

 Assuming you have a lot of devices that often and constantly send data, you may avoid loading the state from the DB on initialization.
 The Rule Node will fetch the state from DB when the first message from the particular device will arrive.

-{% capture gallery %}
-/images/user-guide/device-profile/device-profile-rule-node.png
-/images/user-guide/device-profile/device-profile-rule-node2.png
-{% endcapture %}
-{% include images-gallery.html%}
+{% include images-gallery.html imageCollection="ruleNode" %}

 #### Notifications about alarms